alexanvl/react-native-image-picker/README.md

 // More info on all the options is below in the README...just some common use cases shown here var options = {
   title: 'Select Avatar',
-  customButtons: {
+  customButtons: [
-    'Choose Photo from Facebook': 'fb',
+    {name: 'fb', title: 'Choose Photo from Facebook'}, ],
-  },
   storageOptions: {
     skipBackup: true,
     path: 'images'
   }
 };

 /**
  * The first arg is the options object for customization (it can also be null or omitted for default options),
  * The second arg is the callback which sends object: response (more info below in README) */
 ImagePicker.showImagePicker(options, (response) => {